Create a syslog alert response

 What to do next

-If you are using alert responses to send connection logs to a syslog server, you must deploy configuration changes after you edit those alert responses.
+• If you are using syslog alert responses to send connection logs to a syslog server, you must deploy configuration changes after you modify the syslog alert responses.